MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/ui-and-user-experience-guidelines.md

 ### Description

-If you choose to show the description for the ad (available in the [Description](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.nativead.description.aspx) property of the **NativeAd** object), provide enough space to display at least 75 characters.
+If you choose to show the description for the ad (available in the **Description** property of the **NativeAdV2** object), provide enough space to display at least 75 characters.
 We recommend that you use an animation to show the full content of the ad description.

 ### Call to action

-The *call to action* text (available in the [CallToAction](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.nativead.calltoaction.aspx) property of the **NativeAd** object) is a critical component of the ad.
+The *call to action* text (available in the **CallToAction** property of the **NativeAdV2** object) is a critical component of the ad.
 If you choose to show this text, follow these guidelines:

 * Always display the *call to action* text to the user on a clickable control such as a button or hyperlink.
 * Always display the *call to action* text in its entirety.